neikei/notes/README.md

 Creating journal (32768 blocks): done
 Writing superblocks and filesystem accounting information: done

-# Desc: Mount the new filesystem
+#: Mount the new filesystem
 [root@localhost ~]# mount /dev/sdc1 /mnt/

-# Desc: Add the new created partition to /etc/fstab file if it should be mounted during the boot process
+#: Add the new created partition to /etc/fstab file if it should be mounted during the boot process
 ```
 <div id='2017-11-22-System-CLI-monitoring'/>